 “Carolyn, we will do this together,” she comforted me.
 “Just like before, God will help you.
 He will be enough.”

 We spent the next several months praying into the details.
-God was not in a hurry on telling us the timing, but mid-summer, he revealed it was to be September 17th.
+God was not in a hurry about telling us the timing, but by mid-summer, he revealed it was to be September 17th.

 Each morning for my quiet time with the Lord, I’d pull on my tennis shoes, swing my jacket over my shoulder, and jolt out the door to try to catch the sunrise in a perfect secret spot that I had near a golf course that was by our home.
 A cold, stone table and bench would be there to greet me.
 I sat down with my back to the shadows of yesterday to face the new warm rays peeking over the horizon.

 It was here that I would meet “Papa”, and I pondered as to why the God of all creation would come and sit opposite me on the bench to have a chat with me.
-I cherished our times together, just Him and I.
+I cherished our times together, just He and I.

-For the last few weeks, each time I would go to meet with God here, a feeling of dread of placing my feet onto this land in Indiana grew heavier and heavier, far outweighing any excitement I had sensed in the beginning of traveling with Mercy to her home.
+For the last few weeks, each time I would go to meet with God here, the dread of placing my feet onto this land in Indiana grew heavier and heavier, far outweighing any excitement I had sensed in the beginning of traveling with Mercy to her home.

 All I could think of was Abraham going up to the mountain to sacrifice Isaac.
 It seemed as if God was asking me to be the sacrifice, a fear that often plagued me.
 As satanic ritual abuse survivor, it is common for the concept of becoming a “living sacrifice”, which is talked about in Roman 12:1, to be twisted to mean that a victim is to become a “living sacrifice”, in order to be willingly at the mercy of people possessed by evil.
 In short, this twisted version means that it is God’s will for whatever horrific abuse, physical and/or sexual done to the victim.